JYPark09/MenuWizard/README.md

 # MenuWizard
-Menu wizard for Hanyang Univ.
+MenuWizard helps to choose lunch or dinner menu for Hanyang Univ.
 CSE